zzyzhangzhuoye/zzyzhangzhuoye.github.io/_pages/talk.md

 {% include base_path %}

 [10] **Zhang, Z.**, Zhang, F., Liu, W. (2024) To park or to share your autonomous vehicle?
-The 5th Frontier Symposium on Traffic Behavior and Transportation Science (TBTS), Yichang, China, 2–5 August, 2024.
-(Recipient of TBTS 2024 Best Paper Award)
+The 5th Frontier Symposium on Traffic Behavior and Transportation Science (TBTS), Yichang, China, 2–5 August, 2024. **(Recipient of TBTS 2024 Best Paper Award)**

 [9] **Zhang, Z.**, Zhang, F. (2024) Optimal operation strategies of an urban crowdshipping platform in asset-light, asset-medium, or asset-heavy business format.
 The 25th International Symposium on